sentakuhm/.dotfiles/README.md

 $rsync --recursive --verbose --exclude '.git' tmpdotfiles/ $HOME/
 $rm -r tmpdotfiles
 ```
-* run vim then `:PluginInstall` to install all needed plugins and exit.
+* run vim then `:PlugInstall` to install all needed plugins and exit.

 * run tmux then `Ctrl+a` then click `shift+i` to install all plugins and exit.